-Whether you’re projecting the year to come or looking several years down the road, solid, reality-based financial projections provide a crucial road map for small business growth.
+Whether you’re projecting the year to come or looking several years down the road, solid, reality-based projections provide a crucial road map for small business growth.
 Here are some tips to help you assess your success and make smart decisions for your small business’s growth.

 One of the most useful steps you can take to plan for smooth financial sailing is to project cash flow.
-You can do this by estimating the amount of cash you expect to have on hand at the end of each month, after you have paid yourself and your employees and met your tax obligations.
-This allows you to calibrate big expenses such as capital purchases with times of the year that your business will have more cash on hand.
-By highlighting places where cash may be tight, your cash flow projection shows you where to focus your energies if you wish to invest in boosting revenue without leaving yourself strapped for cash at an inopportune moment.
+You can do this by estimating the amount of cash you expect to have on hand at the end of each period after you pay yourself and your employees and meet your tax obligations.
+Projecting your cash flow allows you to calibrate big expenses, such as capital purchases, with times of the year when your small business has more cash on hand.
+By highlighting times when you might run short on money, your cash flow projection shows you how to focus your energies if you wish to invest in boosting revenue without leaving yourself strapped for cash at an inopportune moment.

 If you’ve been in business for a while, studying your profit and loss statements from past years can help you predict the future.
-Perhaps the cost of one of your key raw materials goes up every year in June, or your appointment calendar tends to thin out in August.
-Maybe your business picks in the summer and falls off in winter, or vice versa.
-Build these assumptions into your financial projections and you may be surprised how close your predictions come to your actuals.
-If you are just starting your business, tap into the accumulated wisdom of your industry through trade publications or experienced mentors.
-Do informational interviews with entrepreneurs in your field and ask them about their annual sales patterns.
-Research can remove some of the guesswork — and surprises — from your first year.
+Perhaps the cost of one of your key raw materials goes up every year in June or your appointment calendar tends to thin out in August.
+Maybe your business picks up in the summer and falls off in winter, or vice versa.
+When you build these assumptions into your financial projections, you may be surprised how close your predictions come to actual reality.
+If you’re just starting your business, tap into the accumulated wisdom of your industry through trade publications or experienced mentors.
+Do informational interviews with entrepreneurs in your field, and ask them about their annual sales patterns.
+This type of research can remove some of the guesswork — and surprises — from your first year.

 Base Decisions on Your Break-Even Point